National Catholic Invitational Tournament: 1950 National Catholic Invitation Tournament

 Originally the tournament was to take place at Loyola College in Baltimore, MD from March 15 to March 22 and feature sixteen teams.
 Yet, because of segregation and protest from St. Francis College about the unequal treatment of its black players, the tournament was moved to Albany, NY and featured eight teams.
 Creighton was favored to win the tournament, although they had a 13-13 record going into the tournament the Bluejays had the toughest schedule of the eight competing teams.

 1951 National Catholic Invitation Tournament

 The tournament took place at the Albany Armory in Albany, NY from March 13 to March 17.
 St. Francis of Brooklyn appeared in the title game for the third straight year, but this time came away with the championship banner.
 Ray Rudzinski led the Terriers with 26 points while Vernon Stokes scored 22 and Roy Reardon scored 21.

+In January 1951, the National Catholic Intercollegiate Athletic Association, sponsor and organizer of the tournament, announced the 1951 NCIT would feature a 12-team field from all parts of the nation.
+Automatic bids were to be awarded to the champions two conferences: The Eastern Catholic Intercollegiate Athletic Conference (ECIAC), which included Siena, Seton Hall, Iona, Le Moyne, St. Francis (NY), Saint Francis (PA), Loyola Maryland, Saint Peter's and King's and the Midlands Conference (St. Ambrose University, Saint Joseph's (IN), Loras and St. Norbert).
+In addition, one bid was reserved for either Portland, Gonzaga or Seattle to represent the Pacific Northwest.
+Seton Hall won the ECIAC championship but declined the automatic bid to the NCIT, since they were invited to the NIT.
+Five ECIAC teams participated in the tournament.
+Loras won the Midlands Conference championship and accepted the automatic bid.

+Four teams were seeded and received a bye to the quarterfinals.

 1952 National Catholic Invitation Tournament

 The tournament took place at Rensselaer Polytechnic Institute Field House in Troy, New York, from March 15 to March 22.
 Marquette University, under rookie head coach Tex Winter, defeated St. Francis (PA) to capture their first national tournament championship.
 The Warriors were seeded second and defeated Iona, St. Francis of Brooklyn before capturing the title.
 Coach Winter was the youngest basketball coach in college at the time.
 The winning Warriors were honored in 2002 for the 50th anniversary of the accomplishment.